Vitols999/QMS-WIKI/AxMaintainIndex.md

 * The editor used for making index changes must use UTF-8 encoding (without BOM).

 * Editing Wiki pages is recommended on a local copy of the Wiki on your computer.
-Try to install the necessary Bitbucket version control tools on your computer so that you
+Try to install the necessary Github version control tools on your computer so that you

-    * can download (pull) the Wiki from the Bitbucket server and
+    * can download (pull) the Wiki from the Github server and
-    * can upload (push) edited manual pages to the Bitbucket server.
+    * can upload (push) edited manual pages to the Github server.

-* _Not recommended but possible:_ If a local copy of the manual can't be made available, then make your changes on-line in the Bitbucket Wiki.
+* _Not recommended but possible:_ If a local copy of the manual can't be made available, then make your changes on-line in the Github Wiki.
 Other users editing the manual will see your changes and carry out the maintenance steps described on this page.

 * No index entries are inserted for the following manual pages: